Yes, Microsoft has officially announced that it has discontinued InfoPath forms and there will not be any further updates.

 4. InfoPath lacks Audit and Version Control

-In InfoPath, lack of version control and basic auditing setup makes it a developer’s nightmare.
+In InfoPath, the lack of version control and basic auditing setup makes it a developer’s nightmare.
 Multiple versions of the same form can exist simultaneously causing data inconsistencies.
 To audit forms, developers often have to resort to manually checking each field to figure out what they do.
 What’s even worse is that developers cannot make any edits whatsoever in rendered versions of forms.

 5. XML data source limits migration